lipiecki/PostForecasts.jl/docs/src/forecasts.md

 ```

 ## Label-based indexing and slicing
-Since `PointForecasts` and `QuantForecasts` structures have `id` field storing an integer identifier for every timestep, it is posibble to access the elements by providng their `id`entifier values.
+Since `PointForecasts` and `QuantForecasts` objects have `id` field storing an integer identifier for every timestep, it is posibble to access the elements by providng their `id`entifier values.
 Use `()` for label-based indexing and slicing.
 Analogously to positional indices, providing a single label results in a named tuple, while a vector creates a new `Forecasts` object.
 Additionally, you can provide two labels, `(id1, id2)`, to return `Forecasts` starting at the timestep with identifier `id1` and ending at the timestep with identifier `id2`.

 ```julia
 pf = loaddata(:epex1);